dangoslen/dangoslen-me-site/content/blog/reflections-on-two-years-of-blogging.md

 ## What Has Worked For Me So Far

-While I don't have the most impressive analytics on this - a gap I am working on correcting moving forward - there are a few patterns I have noticed that work for me.
+While I don't have the most impressive analytics on this - a gap I am working on correcting moving forward - I have enough to notice a few trends to point towards success.
 I'm not an expert writer or content strategist (still don't like that word *content*), so this is meant for observation rather than prescriptions for someone to try.

 ![Top ten medium posts as of 4-7-2021](../assets/screen-shot-2021-04-07-at-9.57.23-pm.png "Top ten medium posts as of 4-7-2021")